the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

   It does occasionally appear to conflate open-source solutions with self-hosted ones which need not necessarily be the case.
   Some companies will let you host proprietary apps on premises.
   It is also possible to pay for third party hosting and administration of open source applications.
+* [ELN finder](https://eln-finder.ulb.tu-darmstadt.de/home) a tool to select an ELN suitable for your purposes

 (rr-rdm-eln-open-elns)=
 ## Select Open Infrastructure ELN Options